BEST-ML/Programs/README.md

 3. namemap in txt

-This helps you replace the name code with name found from Namemap.xlsx
+This helps you replace the name code with name found from Namemap.txt

 ### Return
 1. xlsx file merging hierarchy and read abundance with the name from Namemap